YESTERDAY WHILE DRIVING ME VEHICLE AT ABOUT 30 ...

 2005 Chevrolet Equinox

 Yesterday while driving me vehicle at about 30 mph with the air conditioner on low I experienced a slight burning smell and as I continued driving I stopped at a light and my brakes seemed to jump a little but stopped OK.
 Withing a few blocks there was a gas station and I stopped my vehile and when I looked at vehicle to determine what was happening I saw some smoke coming from the passenger side right tire.
 There were no lights or indicators indicating any problems on the dash when I was driving.
 I allowed the car to cool and then continued driving for a few more blocks where I parked the car.
 I intend to take the vehicle to a Chevy Dealer this week.
-What do you think the problem(s) could be so that I am educated enough to dealer with the mechanic and not get ripped off. thank you for your response.
+What do you think the problem(s) could be so that I am educated enough to dealer with the mechanic and not get ripped off.
+Thank you for your response.

-2. a bad wheel bearing, (usually causes a roaring noise) causing the grease in the bearing to overheat, causing the smoke you saw.
+2. A bad wheel bearing, (usually causes a roaring noise) causing the grease in the bearing to overheat, causing the smoke you saw.

-3. a seizing a/c compressor clutch. the belt would continue to circulate around the seized clutch (usually causes a loud squealing noise), causing th smoke you saw.
+3. A seizing a/c compressor clutch.
+The belt would continue to circulate around the seized clutch (usually causes a loud squealing noise), causing th smoke you saw.

 3A.
 With the hood open start the vehicle (with thw a/c off) and observe the belt, especially as it goes around the a/c pulley (be sure that the pulley is rotating).
 Have an assistant to turn the a/c on as you watch the pulley (i'd be great if you could watch the front of the pulley; it's easier to see it seize/stick, if that's the case).
 If it seizes it will momentarily stop spinning, appearing to jerk from time to time.

-2A. you can jack up the tire on that side of the car and simply shake the wheel (hands in the 3 and 9 o'clock positions and then again in the 12 and 6 o'clock positions) to see if it wobbled/wiggles in and out or up and down. excessive movement indicates a worn bearing (or loose lug bolts).
+2A.
+You can jack up the tire on that side of the car and simply shake the wheel (hands in the 3 and 9 o'clock positions and then again in the 12 and 6 o'clock positions) to see if it wobbled/wiggles in and out or up and down.
+Excessive movement indicates a worn bearing (or loose lug bolts).

 1A.
-With the tire remove look at brake pads on that wheel. if it is seizing, one pad will be worn down much more than the other (you have 2 pads on each wheel; one on the inside of the rotor and the other on the outside of the rotor).
+With the tire remove look at brake pads on that wheel.
+If it is seizing, one pad will be worn down much more than the other (you have 2 pads on each wheel; one on the inside of the rotor and the other on the outside of the rotor).

-please let me know the results of these tests.
+Please let me know the results of these tests.
 Thanks

 Thank you.
 With your response I can have a educated discussion with the mechanic.